Skip to main content

 General Key Features Of The Tactical Lever-Action Rifle

-The first practical lever-action rifle called "The Henry," was developed in 1960 by a guy known as Benjamin Tyler Henry.
+The first practical lever-action rifle, "The Henry," was developed in 1860 by Benjamin Tyler Henry.
 Later iterations were modified and upgraded by John Browning.
-However, advancements in gun-making technology have brought us the present-day lever-action rifles that many are familiar with.
+Modern advancements have brought us today’s versatile lever-action rifles, retaining the 160-year-old carbine receiver concept while incorporating contemporary features.

 Image Courtesy: Lever-action Rifle